scrabbletank/farhome-rules/rulesdoc.md

 | -1/0  |  2/0  |  0/0  |  3/0  |  2/0  |  0/0  |

 ___
 ***Mimicry Casting.*** This creature does not require a codex to cast spells.
 Regardless of spell type they roll 0/3/2/0/0 for all spells, and add 2 Superior dice when the target of _Counter Spell_.
-They have 5 2nd level spell slots, but do not know any spells naturally.
-Instead the Merculent copies spells cast around them of 2nd level and below.
-The Merculent can cast the spell for the next 24 hours, after which the spell is forgotten.
+They may cast up to 5 spells a day at 3rd level, but do not know any spells naturally.
+Instead the Watcher copies spells cast around them of 2nd level and below.
+The Watcher can cast the spell for the next 24 hours, after which the spell is forgotten.

 ***Hover.*** This creature has flying and hovers over the ground.